COSIM SAYID

 Below: Lecturing in Introduction to Moral Philosophy at Princeton in 50 McCosh Hall.

-Cosim Sayid is visiting the Rutgers Institute for Law and Philosophy as a fellow.
-Cosim's first project at the Institute is in private law -- the justification of strict liability for defamatory harms so as to track wrongfulness.
-Now, Cosim is addressing topics such as aboutness and expert mental-state testimony, the justification of strict liability in tort, the nature of contracting with others and whether a unitary treatment of that subject is possible, as well as a study of what precedent is and whether thinking of it as an exclusionary reasoning is off on the wrong track.
+Now, Cosim is addressing topics such as aboutness and legal interpretation (especially re: evidence law), the justification of strict liability in tort, the nature of contracting with others and whether a unitary treatment of that subject is possible, as well as a study of what precedent is and whether thinking of it as an exclusionary reasoning is off on the wrong track.

 Cosim has been Lecturer in Philosophy at Princeton University, where he served as head preceptor for courses in the introductory sequence in analytic philosophy (Logic, Moral Philosophy, Metaphysics and Epistemology).
 With Michael Smith, he gave an upper-division course in Systematic Ethics.